StatistikStadtZuerich/zueridown/README.md

 Use the remotes package to install these packages directly from github, e.g. for zueritheme `remotes::install_github("StatistikStadtZuerich/zueritheme")`.
 If you are using renv, then there is no need for remotes: `renv::install("StatistikStadtZuerich/zueritheme")`.

+Before using `zueridwon` we recommend installing and the newest versions of `zuericolors` and `zuericolors`.

 ## Parameterized reports
-You can use [parameters in R Markdown reports](https://bookdown.org/yihui/rmarkdown/params-declare.html) using the zueridown template.
+You can use [parameters in R Markdown reports](https://bookdown.org/yihui/rmarkdown/params-declare.html) using the `zueridown` template.
 However, two relevant conditions take place.

 First, it is not possible to include in the YAML r calls like `r params$country`.
 Therefore, if your document has a title or a subtitle using a parameter, you should use the `title` and/or `subtitle` parameters in the function `cd_page_title_box` or `cd_page_title_box` accordingly, for instance: